calebboyd/xbin/README.md

 ### How can I use Native Modules?

-With a custom `node-loader` (see [node-loader](example/node-loader,js)).
+With a custom `xbin-loader` (see [xbin-loader](https://github.com/calebboyd/xbin/blob/master/xbin-loader/README.md)).
 You can bundle `.node` files (native extensions).
 These files are loaded into memory and written to file at runtime.
 The temp file is required because most environments do not have mechanisms for loading dynamic libraries from RAM.
+For troubleshooting, see issue #4

 ### Node Versions